kiransalve/Power-BI/Learn with Gigs/Questions.md

 # 89. If any visual taking 10 seconds and it is very important?

+If it is business critical then we don't remove it, we optimize it

+We use performance analyser if dax query is high, then problem in measure logic

+if visual display is high, then problem is in visual design

+if other is high, then model or relationship issue

+for Dax issue, we avoid Calculate + Filter, replace iterator (like SUMX, FILTER) with simple aggregation, use var to avoid recalculations

+for Visual issue, avoid too many fields in one visual, avoid custom visual

+for other issue, remove unused columns, avoid bi directional relationships, use star schema

 # 90. When QnA option not coming after double click?

 # 91. Difference between add column and transform tab in power query?
 Which is better performancce?